Ventus218/SAP-assignment-03/README.md

 ### Smart city microservice
 ![Smart city domain model diagram](./doc/diagrams/smart-city-domain-model.png)

+For the sake of time and simplicity the following assumptions are made:
+- There's only one charging station
+- Semaphores block traffic in any direction
+- The streets graph is fixed

 ### Autonomous bikes behavior
 An [ABikeSimulator](./EBikes/src/main/scala/ebikes/ABikesSimulator.scala) simulates the autonomous behavior of the bikes.